-The Worst 10 Mistakes When Starting a Business
+Business Mistakes to Avoid When Starting a Business

-If you want to start a business, read through the following list of business mistakes and take them to heart.
+If you want to start a business, read through the following list of business mistakes and go out of your way to avoid them.
 Any one of them could sabotage your new business venture and turn it into a failure rather than a success.

 1) Not doing a business plan.